 In one camp are those who attend to their baby every time they cry.
 They believe that if you don’t pick them up and comfort them when they cry, this will traumatise them and make them feel abandoned and hopeless, feelings that may follow them into adulthood.

 In the other camp are those who let their babies cry themselves out.
-They believe if you run to attend your baby every time they cry this will make your baby impatient and greedy for your attention.
+They believe if you run to attend your baby every time they cry, the baby will become impatient and greedy for your attention.
 They will become spoiled children who in turn will become spoiled adults.

 There seem to be sound arguments for both sides.
 So who’s right and who’s wrong?

 For a new mom, the question is a frightening one.
-We’ve all been at the receiving end of well meaning advice from relatives, many times contradictory but never so much as when that first baby comes along.
+We’ve all been at the receiving end of well-meaning advice from relatives, often on contradictory sides of each issue, but never so much as when that first baby comes along.

-It’s great to have those grandparents around who dote on your baby and love to hold them, even to the point of being disappointed when they have to relinquish him, but is this just setting you up for hard time once they leave?
-Your child spent most of the day being held and coddled now you try and set him down and he starts wailing.
+It’s great to have those grandparents around who dote on your baby and love to hold them, even to the point of being disappointed when they have to relinquish him, but is this just setting you up for a harder time once they leave?
+Your child may have spent most of the day being held and coddled, and now you try and set him down and he starts wailing.

 While parents can only do what they personally feel is right for their babies, be wary of taking things too far.
-Joy, a 26 year old from Kentucky USA believes while infants should certainly be picked up when they cry, at a certain point, it’s time to stop rushing at their every whimper.
-“Under 1 year I believe you should touch them a lot and make sure their needs are always met so they feel safe and secure.
+Joy, a 26 year old from Kentucky believes that, while infants should certainly be picked up when they cry, at a certain point, it’s time to stop rushing at their every whimper.
+“Under 1 year, I believe you should touch them a lot and make sure their needs are always met so they feel safe and secure.
 But some people take this concept too far.
-My one friend does AP (attachment parenting) parenting.
-I have no problem with that, its something I am kinda interested in pursuing if I have child #2, but I think she screwed up somewhere and held her youngest WAY too much.
+My one friend does AP (attachment parenting).
+I have no problem with that; its something I am kinda interested in pursuing if I have child #2, but I think she screwed up somewhere and held her youngest WAY too much.
 It’s the only child she’s been a SAHM for (youngest of 5).
-She breastfeeds, co-sleeps, used to babywear when she was younger, and all of that is okay, but she sits her up on the counter when she’s making dinner.
+She breastfeeds, co-sleeps, used to baby-wear when she was younger, and all of that is okay, but she sits her up on the counter when she’s making dinner.
 If she’s not driving, she sits in the back right next to her especially on long car trips.
-She is with her 24/7 and the only person she leaves her with is her husband but one time I got to babysit and it wasn't pretty.
+She is with her 24/7 and the only person she leaves her with is her husband.
+One time I got to babysit and it wasn't pretty.